virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 ## Purpose

 This document details the experiment onboarding process for lab developers requesting their lab's hosting on the central cloud.
-It specifies the roles and responsibilities of all parties involved in the onboarding process.
+It specifies the steps involved in the onboarding process.

 ## Audience